volterraedge/terraform-provider-volterra/docs/resources/volterra_route.md

       query_params {
         key = "assignee_username"

-        // One of the arguments from this list "exact regex" must be set regex = "regex"
+        // One of the arguments from this list "regex exact" must be set exact = "exact"
       }
     }